j19sch/j19sch.github.io/posts/2023/20231105-a-good-tester-is-all-over-the-place.md

 	- testing: automated or manual/exploratory
 	- what about refinement? what about monitoring and analytics? stategy? deciding what's important? where to focus?

+The too big solution: stop outsourcing a large chunk of quality to specific roles (inc Head of Quality).
+Or stop doing that, while separating people.
+Sports teams and infantry squads don't.
+Or sports teams have a goalie, team member yet different.
+Specialization is needed.
+We say we want to build quality in, but we keep separating out building from testing.
+Big gap in paradigms / communities / ... between devs and testers.
+Quality does not work that way (oursourcing).
+It's emergent.
+So it should be throughout your management chain.
+Since that won't happen anytime soon, I'll keep my job and the challenge.

 # what does this mean for the role of tester?

 position of testers is an unsolved problem in the industry